sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 {% endanchor %}

 Currently, you can see your aggregate stats over all time, and the graph displayed on the Marketing Campaigns Overview page displays stats for the previous 7 days.

 {% anchor h3 %}
-Do the stats displayed on my Marketing Campaigns overview page include email sent via SMTP or the Web API?
-{% endanchor %}

-No, the stats displayed on the Marketing Campaigns Overview page are specific to email sent via Marketing Campaigns.

-{% anchor h3 %}
 How do I view statistics for a specific campaign?